Binayak199/PracticeGIT/README.md

-It is a Product Of Microsoft.In the Year of 2002,To building verious Kids Of Application Like Desktop,Web App,Mobile,Games And Iot.
+It is a Product Of Microsoft.
+In the Year 2002, To built various kinds of applications like Desktop, WebApp, Mobile, Games, And IoT.